MrrMurzik/essangerAndroid/README.md

-# Android messenger

-This repository represents android messenger app.

-Project divided in 5 stages, every branch deal with one stage
+# Messanger for android

+Idea, design and technical specification was given by SH++ school (https://programming.org.ua/) The project divided in 5 levels (tasks), each task solves some group of problems.
+Each task in order of increasing number was developed with more complex technology.

+Level 1
+Technologies was used: XML basics, Activity, Intents